emmahone/DNS-101/README.md

 Overall, the main difference between glibc and musl when it comes to DNS lookup is the caching mechanism.
 Glibc clients use a caching daemon to speed up subsequent DNS lookups, while musl clients do not cache results and query the DNS server directly each time.

-NOTE: Starting in RHEL 9 (and equivalent RHCOS versions based on RHEL 9), nscd was replaced with sssd.
-THe role of sssd is the same and the flowcharts below do not change.

 # Example glibc client
 ```mermaid
 graph TD;